bjmvictor/FlowWorklist/README.md

 ## 🔒 Notes

 - Do not commit real credentials; use placeholders in `config.json`
-- Use firewall rules to restrict port 11112
 - Keep dependencies updated (`pip install -r requirements.txt`)

 ## 🚀 Quick Start (5 minutes)